 Here quiet opulence is the order of the day…and life revolves around its unique village center.
 Many aspire to its lifestyle.
 Most were born into it.
 Long a haven for old money, captains of industry and political scions, it is the East Coast’s answer to Malibu, Cannes and Lake Como all rolled into one—where mega-yachts are de rigueur, and the social calendar dictates events at such landmark resorts as The Breakers and Mar-a-Lago.

 Palm Beach’s tropical climate attracts people year-round, making it an ideal destination for both permanent and seasonal residents.
-Properties here vary from beach-side condos to multi-million dollar custom estate homes.
+High-end properties here vary from beach-side condos to multi-million dollar custom estate homes.
 Many will agree that the number one rule in real estate is location, and this applies to all properties here.

 It began with the 1878 wreck of the ship Providencia, which set sail from Havana with coconuts bound for Barcelona.
 When the ship serendipitously washed ashore on what is now Palm Beach, early settlers planted those coconuts to launch a commercial enterprise.
 The palm trees flourished, but the coconut business floundered.
 By 1880, word of this superlative spot had spread north and the establishment of the Coconut Grove House Hotel was the early response to incipient tourism.